AzMoo/django-okta-auth/README.md

 ## Overview
 Django Okta Auth is a library that acts as a client for the Okta OpenID Connect provider.

-The library provides a set of views for login, logout and callback, an auth backend for authentication, and a middleware for token verification in requests.
+The library provides a set of views for login, logout and callback, an auth backend for authentication, a middleware for token verification in requests, and a decorator that can be selectively applied to individual views.

 It's heavily influenced by [okta-django-samples](https://github.com/zeekhoo-okta/okta-django-samples) but there's a few fundamental changes and further implementation of things like refresh tokens which weren't initially implemented.